JuliaParallel/MPI.jl/docs/src/configuration.md

 system-provided MPI implementation in order to exploit features such as fast network interfaces and CUDA-aware MPI interfaces.

-MPI.jl will attempt to detect when you are running on a HPC cluster, and warn the user about this.
-To disable this warning, set the environment variable `JULIA_MPI_CLUSTER_WARN=n`.

 ## Julia wrapper for `mpiexec`

 Since you can configure `MPI.jl` to use one of several MPI implementations, you